jamaps/notes/2019/mode-share-GTHA/md/index.md

 People in households without cars indeed do a lot more active travel (it's uncertain though whether this is due to preference or necessity).

-Similar trends when looking at transit, but with a greater percent of trips.
+There are similar trends when looking at transit, but with a greater percent of trips.

 [![image](img_mode_car_transit.png)](img_mode_car_transit.png)

-And as expected, increasing number of trips by car with auto-ownership.
+And as expected, there are increasing amounts of trips by car with increasing auto-ownership.

 [![image](img_mode_car_drive.png)](img_mode_car_drive.png)